 This sablefish and watercress salad was immensely satisfying.
 It was a triumph of flavors and presentation, an example of cheerful summer ingredients talking to each other in one single cohesive dish.
 It was a beautiful example of unity in multiplicity.

 You can join Sitka Salmon Shares to recreate this dish, to eat healthier, to feel better, and to be a part of a greater goal.
 The high quality of the fish you get in return for your membership has to be experienced to be believed.
-Join SSS now and get $25 off any share except for the Taste of Fall share – just use code CLP at checkout.
+Join SSS now and get $25 off any share – just use code CLP at checkout!
+This code expires September 19, 2020.

 I had an amazing time cooking with Sitka Salmon Shares sablefish and creating this dish for myself and my family.
 Upon receiving my SSS subscription I developed a desire to reenact my childhood fishing experience on a plate, and my wish became reality.
 Moreover, thanks to Sitka Salmon Shares’ incredible quality seafood, my days gained a new meaning.
 The past started talking to me in new and exciting ways, and I let myself get carried away by it, rendering it complete, and doing justice to my uncle, to his love for us, to his fisherman’s charm.
 This has been a marvelous experience for my heart and mind.
 One piece of fish, one dash of herbs, one ball of cantaloupe at a time – this is happiness, pure and simple 🙂